ffxx68/Sharp_ce140f_emul/README.md

 ## Alternative designs

-An impotant issue has arised, while testing the finished board on different Sharp PC models (which I didn't hit on my personal one), having to do with the level converter used in my design.
+An important issue has arised, while testing the finished board on different Sharp PC models (which I didn't hit, while using it on my own PC), having to do with the level converter used in my design.
 The description and a complete story of its analysis can be found at: [Issue #4](https://github.com/ffxx68/Sharp_ce140f_emul/issues/4).

 A relatively easy [workaround](https://github.com/ffxx68/Sharp_ce140f_emul/issues/4#issuecomment-1560580153) was later found, using stronger Pull-up resistors, which seems to fix the problem in most of cases.
 Still, someone has designed and built alternative version of the board.
 Like, for example the one suggested by Yuuichi Akagawa: